£54,000 *Price from

 This electric vehicle is not available yetTesla has launched the Model Y at an event in Los Angeles on March 15th.
 The Model Y is a compact SUV based on the Model 3.
-Production will start mid-2020 with first deliveries in North America planned for fall 2020.
+Production will likely start in the first quarter of 2020 with first deliveries in North America planned right after.
 Planning for the UK is unknown as of yet.
 As with Model 3, it is expected that production of RHD models will start at a later date.

 All specifications with * are estimates.

 |Top Speed||135 mph|